Brooke Weston Academy in Corby is celebrating another year of exceptional exam results.

-“Over 80 per cent of our students this year are going onto university with the remainder opting for professional or vocational apprenticeships.”
+Almost 90 per cent of students are going on to university with 40 per cent heading to Russell Group universities, with the remainder opting for professional or vocational apprenticeships.

-Principal Pete Kirkbride said: “Once again the whole Brooke Weston team is absolutely delighted with the results and I am so proud of our Year 13 students.
+Principal Pete Kirkbride said: "Once again we are absolutely delighted with these results and I am immensely proud of the Year 13 students.

-“The hard work and dedication of students and the tireless support of their teachers has resulted in another fantastic set of results for Brooke Weston Academy.
+"The hard work and dedication of students and the tireless support of their teachers has resulted in another exceptional set of results for Brooke Weston Academy.